river88101/url-shortener/README.md

 ## Usage

-1. To shorten a URL, navigate to the `api/shorten` endpoint and provide the original URL to post json request {
+1. To shorten a URL, navigate to the `api/shorten` endpoint and provide the original URL to post json request e.g {
       "originalUrl": "http://example.com"
   }